 - Travel expenses – these costs may have been incurred as you travelled to and from hospital appointments and so on.
 It covers travel expenses that relate directly to your injuries and your pavement accident.

-- Loss of earnings – if you are unable to work after your accident, you can claim for loss of income.
+- Loss of earnings – if you are unable to work after your accident, you can claim income loss.

-- Loss of future earnings – if it can be proven that there will be long-term financial effects relating to your injuries, it is possible to claim for future loss of earnings too.
+- Loss of future earnings – if it can be proven that there will be long-term financial effects relating to your injuries, it is possible to claim future earnings loss.

-The local town council, local authority, or a private business are just a few examples of the organisations that are responsible for the maintenance of pavements, car parks, bridleways, footpaths and so on.
+The local town council, local authority, or a private business are just a few examples of the organisations responsible for the maintenance of pavements, car parks, bridleways, footpaths and so on.

-In order to make a successful compensation claim for injuries after a pavement accident, it needs to be proven that whoever was responsible for maintaining the pavement etc., that they had failed in doing so.
-In other words, they were negligent and their duty of care to footpath users had been breached.
+To make a successful compensation claim for injuries after a pavement accident, it needs to be proven that whoever was responsible for maintaining the pavement etc., that they had failed in doing so.
+In other words, they were negligent, and their duty of care to footpath users had been breached.